The Best Soup Dumplings In Los Angeles

 The xiao long bao at 101 Noodle Express, a classic Chinese restaurant in Alhambra, aren’t fancy.
 In fact, they’re a bit plain; the wrapper is more on the starchy side, the filling, slightly sweet.
 It’s essential to dunk them in the provided sauce, mixed with a few scoops of their tableside chili oil to create a more well-rounded bite (one that’s both spicy and extremely slick).
 Mostly, this is a great option when you’re looking for a quick, easy meal involving some solid XLB.

 The rumors are true: soup dumplings indeed exist on the Westside.
 We may sound like a broken record at this point, acting shocked whenever decent Chinese food crops up outside the SGV, but in our defense, it is genuinely rare.
 Which is why Northern Café feels like such a relief.
-This Westwood restaurant caters to hungover UCLA students, with a wide-ranging menu including fried beef rolls, mapo tofu, and super sticky orange chicken.
+This spot has multiple locations across the city, but for Westsiders, you'll want to know about their Westwood and Brentwood locations, catering to hungover UCLA students, with a wide-ranging menu including fried beef rolls, mapo tofu, and super sticky orange chicken.
 The XLB here are similarly fine, a bit soft and glutinous, served in traditional metal steamers.
 Definitely not worth driving across the city for, but if you’re on the Westside and not within 100 feet of a Din Tai Fung, Northern Café is a more than acceptable option.